 The arboretum area that is most accessible to the public is the academic quadrangle, where a self-guided tour includes a mixture of mature “monarch” trees from the original forest, trees planted in the past few decades, as well as a number of relatively large caliper trees planted in recent years.
 Anchoring the quadrangle on one end is the Humanities Center, a 19th century Tudor mansion; on the opposite end is the historic Alumni Chapel.
 During the short walk between these two campus landmarks, one can find more than 20 kinds of trees as well as many beautiful shrubs, ornamental grasses, and seasonal plants.
 On the south side of the chapel, a row of stately pin oaks leads to the September 11th memorial consisting of an inscribed wall, benches, and a fountain surround by Crepe Myrtles.
 Crepe Myrtles remain in bloom through September, providing a beautiful, serene area for quiet reflection.

-Future plans for the arboretum include the development of a second walking tour surrounding the Fitness and Aquatics Center, encourage professors to increase use of the arboretum as an outdoor classroom, become a designated member of Tree Campus USA, and continue to enhance the arboretum to achieve Level II status.
+Future plans for the arboretum include the development of a second walking tour surrounding the Fitness and Aquatics Center, encourage professors to increase use of the arboretum as an outdoor classroom and continue to enhance the arboretum to achieve Level II status.

 Mission and Goals